 Davenport Desk or Ship Captain's Desk

-However, the davenport became popular on dry land and in homes throughout England and the United States during the 19th century.
+However, the Davenport became popular on dry land in the 19th century, in homes throughout England and the United States.
 Originally a simple chest of drawers with a swivel top, it grew increasingly ornate, with pilasters or cabriole legs in front.
 It traditionally rests on bun feet, often with castors to make it portable from room to room.Continue to 5 of 10 below.

 05 of 10

-An escritoire is a type of case furniture, usually a low desk, that has a slant top.
+An escritoire is a type of case furniture, usually a low desk with a slant top.
 When open, this sloping lid forms a surface for writing or reading (the name derives from the French word "écrire", meaning "to write.")

-Developed in the early 18th century, the escritoire grew out of - and the term can still apply to - a writing box or small cabinet with a drop-front and drawers or shelves that dates from the Middle Ages, most likely from Spain.
+Developed in the early 18th century, the escritoire grew out of - and the term may still apply to - a writing box or small cabinet with a drop-front and drawers or shelves dating from the Middle Ages, most likely from Spain.

 06 of 10

 This popular type of desk, also known as a drop-front, originated in Spain in the 16th century as the vargueño.
-Since then it's been incorporated into many different desk styles, including the Butler's desk (see entry above).
+Since then it's been incorporated into many different desk styles, including the Butler's desk pictured.

 07 of 10

-This type of flat-topped desk was first made in England in the early 1700s.
-It features a flat top supported by two banks of drawers or cabinets separated by a space for the legs of the person using the desk.
-Since it was introduced, it has been manufactured in many different styles, and it is still popular with companies producing Colonial reproductions.
+This type of flat-topped desk, first made in England in the early 1700s, features a flat top supported by two banks of drawers or cabinets separated by a space for the legs of the person using the desk.
+It has been manufactured in many different styles since its introduction and is still popular with companies producing Colonial reproductions.

 08 of 10

-This antique desk style popular from the late 1800s through the early 1900s, is said to have originated in England.
-These types of two-sided desks were often used by bankers who wished to work together for convenience, and they are the same on each side allowing individuals to face one another.
+This antique desk style, popular from the late 1800s through the early 1900s, is said to have originated in England.
+Two-sided desks such as these were often used by bankers who wished to work together for convenience.
+They are the same on each side allowing individuals to face one another.
 Since they are essentially office furniture, they are usually heavy and well-made from quality woods such as mahogany or oak.
 Some examples have leather tops as well.Continue to 9 of 10 below.

 09 of 10